 Figure 1-4.
-Estimated voluntary U.S. sales of renewable energy, 2003-2014 approaches is the need for financial incentives to support their development and deployment, in order to meet required levels of system flexibility.
+Estimated voluntary U.S. sales of renewable energy, 2003-2014 demand resources, adding power flow controllers, and increasing energy storage to maintain reliability [33].
+Corresponding to these new tools and approaches is the need for financial incentives to support their development and deployment, in order to meet required levels of system flexibility.